 There is significant opportunity for thermal storage to provide one of those solutions, by shifting loads to away from times of peak demand or by taking advantage of times of excess renewable generation.

-Sunamp are focusing on the residential market and the opportunity to decarbonise the UK domestic heating and hot water demand through maximising the use of embedded electric generation on homes, the efficient utilisation of high temperature heat pumps and thermal storage during times of surplus renewable energy generation.
+Sunamp are focusing on the residential market and the opportunity to decarbonise the UK domestic heating and hot water demand through maximising the use of embedded electric generation in homes, the efficient utilisation of high temperature heat pumps and thermal storage during times of surplus renewable energy generation.
 This could be in-conjunction with existing gas heating systems and therefore allows an organic approach as the UK moves to zero carbon heating.

 Energy Systems Catapult is home to the Innovator Support Platform (ISP) that draws on Catapult capabilities and assets, along with those of our partners.
 The ISP provides innovators with tailored incubation and acceleration support to selected SMEs to help address systemic barriers, de-risk innovation, help businesses scale and secure investment.

 Support offered to Sunamp, includes: The ISP is helping Sunamp to determine the revenue streams associated with connecting their heat batteries directly to the grid and any embedded generation, in order to provide heating and hot water to households.

 - Market Landscape Analysis: Delivery Support Network partner Eigen Ventures are exploring the technology, alternatives (technology and competitors, direct and indirect), policy and market drivers, revenue opportunities (System, DNO, P2P/local) is required to developing a baseline understanding of the market and opportunity for heat batteries.
 Followed will be an outline channel sales segmentation strategy to enable Sunamp to focus its resources and achieve revenue targets.